doctor-emmet/Unity-Magnets/README.md

 To Run:

--Download the project
+1) Download the project
--Open in Unity
+2) Open in Unity
--Hit Run
+3) Hit Run

 Controls: